FountainExponential/web/README.md

 Centering the text around entities would allow for organization of the text similar to what is in computer science called object oriented programming.
 Although the main story should read as a screenplay, interaction with entities not relevant to the story should be relegated to files holding the elements and interaction specific to that entity.

 ## Fountain Exponential technical details
+The syntax of Fountain Exponential expands uppon the Fountain syntax that can be found on https://fountain.io/syntax It also merges back in some features of Markdown CommonMark and the Markdown Extensions.

 ### Fountain
 Fountain most important feature is the character labeled dialog, so well known in the writing forms of screenplay, stageplay, teleplay and radioplay.
 Some interactive fiction formats mimic the labeling, but do so by adding the character in front of the line followed by a colon and then the spoken text.
 Fountains way of having the characters name in the line before the dialog is easier to read, but a bit more verbose.
 Optionally the character can be prefixed with an @ sign for clarity.
 Dialog ends with an empty line, but dialog may continue if 2 spaces are put in the empty line.
 This is exactly like the Fountain specification, but it is important to repeat here.